Noah-droid/2geda/README.md

 $ pip install -r requirements.txt
 ```

-3. Set up a Postgres database for the project.
-4. Run the following commands to setup the database tables and create a superuser.
+3. Run the following commands to setup the database tables and create a superuser.

 ```
 $ python manage.py migrate
 $ python manage.py createsuperuser
 ```

-5. Run the development server using:
+4. Run the development server using:

 ```
 $ python manage.py runserver
 ```

-6. Open a browser and go to http://localhost:8000/admin
+5. Open a browser and go to http://localhost:8000/admin